zacnider/entrofhe/docs/examples/access/README.md

 ## Examples

-- [EntropyAccessControl](./EntropyAccessControl.md) - Access control with EntropyOracle, FHE.allow and FHE.allowTransient
+- [EntropyAccessControl](./EntropyAccessControl.md) - Learn how to implement access control for encrypted values using FHE.allow and FHE.allowTransient

 ## Overview